Why is SketchUp asking for a Passkey?

 To contact Trimble support you can either:

-Ensure you are clear with your request and include enough detail that they can find your information quickly.
+Ensure you are clear with your request and include enough detail that they can find your information easily.

 The video below will show you how to enable Two-Factor Authentication on your Rhino account: